Understanding Security Cameras

 Snapshot and Video Clip of an Idle Person Detection at night.

-Analytics for security cameras have come a long way.
-Once only available for military applications, security camera analytics are quickly becoming standard features.
+Analytics for security camera systems have come a long way.
+Once only available for military applications, analytics are quickly becoming standard features.
 As newer technologies advance, the need for smarter analytics grows.
 So what are smart analytics?
 Let’s dig in to some of the basic analytic features typically available.

 Intrusion detection/Line crossing: Line crossing allows you to add a line or lines to a specific camera that should not be crossed.
 If the line that has been set is crossed, the NVR can begin recording and send an alert or even sound an alarm.
 Line crossing is ideal for fence lines, property monitoring and parking areas that should not be entered.